Typescript discriminator

 console.log(person.<only has properties common to Employee & HumanResource aka name>);

-and choose between them depending on what person is.
+}where as you would expect person to have {name, salary} or {name, power} and choose between them depending on what person is.

 This is where discriminators come in power-play.
 Bear with my variable nomenclature: